aineko-dev/aineko/docs/contributing_docs.md

 ## Run lint

 Once you're happy with your changes, run the linters to keep any additional code stylistically consistent.
+You will need to install [vale](https://vale.sh/) (a linter for prose) first.
+Installation instructions  can be found [here](https://vale.sh/docs/vale-cli/installation/#package-managers).

 :
     ```bash